syncfusion-content/maui-docs/MAUI/Button/Customization.md

 ### Stroke

-The `BorderColor` property is used to customize the color of border in `SfButton`.
+The `Stroke` property is used to customize the color of border in `SfButton`.

 {% tabs %}
 {% highlight xaml %}